Table of Contents

 Post-Company Registration Procedure in Nepal

-After registration, companies may need additional approvals depending on their nature of business:
+After registration under the company registration process in Nepal, companies may need additional approvals depending on their nature of business:

 - Industry Registration: Required for manufacturing companies